flashbots/builder/README.md

           blocks.
 For example, if a slot is 12 seconds long, and the offset is 2 seconds, the builder will submit blocks at 10 seconds into the slot.
           [$FLASHBOTS_BUILDER_SUBMISSION_OFFSET]

-    --builder.validation_blacklist value
-          Path to file containing blacklisted addresses, json-encoded list of strings

     --builder.validator_checks     (default: false)
           Enable the validator checks

     MINER

     --miner.algotype value         (default: "mev-geth")
-          Block building algorithm to use [=mev-geth] (mev-geth, greedy, greedy-buckets)
+          [NOTE: Deprecated, please use builder.algotype instead] Block building algorithm to use [=mev-geth] (mev-geth, greedy, greedy-buckets)

     --miner.blocklist value
-          flashbots - Path to JSON file with list of blocked addresses.
+          [NOTE: Deprecated, please use builder.blacklist] flashbots - Path to JSON file with list of blocked addresses.
 Miner will ignore txs that touch mentioned addresses.

     --miner.extradata value
           Block extra data set by the miner (default = client version)